YTread Logo

 retirement plans last week tonight with john oliver hbo...

-I'm going to have to rethink this, which is actually quite a creepy announcement because it's basically people walking towards their own death date.
-The only way it could have been creepy is if at the end of his tapes he said exactly how each person was going to die, but look, it's true, it's true that since we're all living longer, you should absolutely say for retirement if you can and many do.
-We currently have about $24 trillion in retirement assets and that number doesn't even include the wealth that we have in stock piles so let's call it $24 trillion and $32 and a lot of that money is held by financial services. compa nies so let's talk a bit about how they work which I know sounds boring but as a favor to your future self it's worth watching this for 20 minutes because you could easily make little mistakes that could seriously cost you down the road, so let's start with financial advisors they're the sane friendly faced experts you see on apps like this think chase wait that's a clear example of false advertising because no one invites their financial advisor to a wedding if cousin barbara finds out that he did not receive an invitation. but the guy who chased her she's going to turn it on you but there's something you need to know about financial advisors even their name means less than you think the Financial Industry Regulatory Authority warns clients to be aware that financial analysts financial adviser financial advisor financial planner investment consultant or wealth manager are generic terms or job titles and can be used by investment professionals who may not have any specific credentials, so financial analyst is just a term fancy which doesn't really mean anything as a brand ambassador or the nonsense
+I'm going to have to rethink this, which is actually a pretty creepy ad because it's basically people walking towards their own death date, the only way to do it. have been creepy is if at the end of their tapes they said exactly how each person was going to die, but look, it's true, it's true that since we're all living longer, you should absolutely say for retirement if you can and many of us currently do.
+We have about $24 trillion in retirement assets and that figure doesn't even include the wealth we have in cap stocks, so let's call it $24 trillion and $32 and a lot of that money is held by financial services companies, so let's talk a little bit about how they work, which I know sounds boring, but as a favor to your future self, it's worth watching this for 20 minutes because you could easily make small mistakes that could cost you a lot in the future, so let's get started with financial advisors.

 retirement plans last week tonight with john oliver hbo